Are your medical office receptionists or nurses having trouble communicating with your elderly patients over the telephone?

 Knowing when and how to ask certain questions in order to get valuable information from your patient is important to his/her health and safety.
 Patients don’t always freely offer information unless asked.

-- Questions may need to be asked, rephrased, or asked again
+- Questions may need to be asked, rephrased or asked again.

-- Avoid patronizing language or tone.
+Remember to respect your elders.
+This means using titles such as Mr., Mrs. and Dr. Avoid patronizing language or tone.
 Speaking in an exaggerated slow fashion, using condescending tones or vocabulary, and yelling are all very rude techniques to communicate with a senior patient.

-Working with elderly patients can prove to be challenging, but also very rewarding if you help protect their health and ensure their safety.
+Working with elderly patients can prove to be challenging but also very rewarding if you help protect their health and ensure their safety.
 Be patient and use your instincts to break down the communication barriers.
 Remember that one day, we might all be the senior on the other end of the line.